-As well as hearing from members of the public, we’ll be bringing together frontline staff – nurses, doctors, carers – and others who work in health and care.
+As well as hearing from members of the public, we brought together frontline staff – nurses, doctors, carers – and others who work in health and care.

 They’re at the coalface every single day.
-We know they’ll have loads of good ideas about how to make things run better.
+They have loads of good ideas about how to make things run better.

 And people who rely heavily on the NHS

-We also want to talk to people who rely on the NHS or care services for their daily well-being.
+We also wanted to talk to people who rely on the NHS or care services for their daily well-being.

 Because if we don’t meet their needs, then we haven’t come up with plans that are any good.